righdforsa/lebp-stack/README.md

 vagrant ssh -c "cd /vagrant/Bedrock-PHP/ && php composer.phar update"
 ```

-## place and launch all updated configs
+## Put the updated configs in the right places
 ```
 vagrant ssh -c "/vagrant/scripts/run-salt.sh" vagrant ssh -c "sudo service nginx restart"
 ```

-## local test
+## Run a local test to confirm basic functionality
 ```
 vagrant ssh -c "curl -vk https://localhost/test_bedrock.php"
 ```

-# how to customize:
+# Usage guide
+## How to manage a lebp-stack install with project-specific configs
-create a configs repo separate from lebp-stack
+Create a configs repo separate from lebp-stack
-check it out to /srv/project in the vm, where it will be automatically included as another source tree by the salt minion config
+Check it out to /srv/project in the vm, where it will be automatically included as another source tree by the salt minion config
+Create "<role>/overlay.sls" config files, which will be automatically included
-run `vagrant ssh -c "sudo salt-call --local state.highstate"`
+Run `vagrant ssh -c "sudo salt-call --local state.highstate"` to execute your custom states

 # Chris' legacy notes, just for him:
 ## Build bedrock